jsood6/prework/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] List anything else that you can get done to improve the app functionality!
+- added a custom tip amount textfield on the settings page so that the user can input any amount of tip they want(for exmaple, 23.78% or   34%) other than the basic default ones listed on the main app page.
+The updated custom tip will be shown on the main app page.
+I added   an update button the settings page that updates the data of the custom tip.
+- added a default tip setting on the main page
+- added gradient color to the background and buttons

 ## Video Walkthrough